B.C.’s oldest continuously operating non-profit society.

-The Cridge Centre for the Family is western Canada’s oldest registered non-profit society and is proud of its rich history.
+The Cridge Centre for the Family is B.C.’s (and presumed to be Western Canada’s) oldest continuously operating non-profit society and is proud of its rich history.

 Our founders Bishop Edward Cridge and his wife Mary, outstanding pioneers of Victoria, came to Victoria as Chaplain of the Hudson’s Bay Company in 1855.
 The Bishop opened Christ Church, the first Anglican church in B.C., and later becoming its Dean.
 In 1874, with a large number of Victoria pioneers, he formed The Church of Our Lord, which opened its doors in January 1876, Cridge having become a bishop of the Reformed Episcopal Church.

 Bishop Cridge is sometimes described as Victoria’s first social worker.
 Along with his wife Mary, he pioneered many social and cultural causes in the city, including taking the initiative which led to the creation of the Royal Jubilee Hospital.
 An anti-racist and champion of education, Cridge served as the first superintendent of education and his wife taught the first Sunday school.
 His wife Mary, with others, took in orphan children which led to the founding of the BC Protestant Orphan’s Home in 1873.